What Is Agentic Commerce? The Complete B2B Guide for Shopify

 From there, you identify the highest-volume, lowest-judgment tasks your team handles repeatedly.
 Order entry from email.
 Reorder reminders.
 Quote follow-ups.
 These are the right starting points for agentic automation: tasks that follow clear patterns and do not require nuanced judgment on every instance.

 Uncap has been a Shopify Platinum Partner since 2013, with over 380 B2B commerce projects delivered for manufacturers, distributors, and wholesalers across North America.
 The Agentic Commerce solution is designed for exactly this starting point.
 It runs natively on Shopify, connects to your existing ERP, and layers Smart Agents on top of the Conversational Commerce workflows your team already uses.
-No rip and replace.
+No wholesale replacement of existing systems.
 No six-month implementation.
 Your team keeps working the way they work, with agents handling the patterns so reps can handle the relationships.

 McKinsey has identified agentic commerce as one of the most significant near-term opportunities in AI-driven business transformation, particularly for operations with high order volume and repeatable transaction patterns. [^1] That describes most B2B manufacturers and distributors exactly.

 The infrastructure is being built now.
-Shopify is investing in agent-ready commerce layers.
-OpenAI and Stripe launched the Agentic Commerce Protocol to standardize how AI agents interact with merchants.
-Google Cloud is building agentic retail infrastructure.
+Shopify is investing in the UCP and Agentic Storefront product lines.
+OpenAI and Stripe launched ACP to standardize how AI agents interact with merchants.
+Google Cloud is building agentic retail infrastructure at scale.
 The plumbing is being laid across the industry.

 For B2B businesses, the window to build a structural advantage is open right now.
 The operations that connect their order channels, get their data structured, and layer agents on top over the next 12 to 18 months will be measurably ahead of those who wait.